Hotel Credit Cards

 • Travel protection.
 Some come with free travel insurance, rental car coverage, and other travel protections that can provide peace of mind during your trips.

-How hotel credit cards work
+How do hotel credit cards work?

-How hotel credit cards work
+How do hotel credit cards work?

 Hotel credit cards operate similarly to other rewards credit cards but focus on earning and redeeming points for hotel-related expenses.
 Here's how hotel credit cards typically work: